ewolff/microservice-linkerd/HOW-TO-RUN.md

 To remove the fault injection again, just use `kubectl delete -f fault-injection.yaml`.

+## Timeout

+Linkerd adds timeouts to all services.
+However, the default timeout is 10 seconds and usually services will answer much quicker.
+If you use `kuberctl apply -f timeout.yaml` a timeout of 3ms will be set for GET operations to `/order/feed` on the order microservice.
+You can now create some load with `./load.sh "-X POST http://localhost:80/shipping/poll"` .
+Quite a few of the calls will fail now as the order microservice does not respond fast enough. `linkerd routes deploy/shipping --to service/order -o wide` provides more detailed statistics.

 ## Retries

 Use `kubectl apply -f failing-order-service.yaml` to deploy a version